The Ultimate Bearded Dragon Lighting Guide

 If you want to get the right temperature, you have to know what temperature is good for your dragon.
 The average temperature in your tank should be around 78-88°F during the day and around 70°F at night.

 Besides that you need some very hot spots.
 Bearded dragons like to lie in the sun on huge stones.
 Especially in the morning, since they need to get the right body temperature.
 Those hot spots should have around 95°F – 105°F …yepp that´s hot!
+Your bearded dragon is black all day?
+Your temperature might be too low!

 You do not have to buy very expensive reptile heat lamps for that.
 In fact normal heat lamp from the DIY market is okay.
 I recommend to go with 100W, but it depends on your tank size.
 You can also regulate the temperature by hanging the heat lamp a little higher above the tank.